xPlorinRolyPoly/CoderPadExampleChallenge/README.md

-This Repo contains the Example Challenge provided by https://coderpad.io/ I have implemented the solution in Java.
+This Repo contains the Example Challenge provided by https://coderpad.io/

+The solution provided in this repo is in Java.